International health insurance

 - When taking out international health insurance, shop around for the right policy for you

 - The cost of international health insurance will vary, depending on your previous medical history and where you’re moving to

 Planning to move abroad?

 Reliable health insurance is always at the top of the to-do list, (along with finding a job and somewhere to live).

-Whatever your motivation, it can be a hugely rewarding experience, and one that you’ll want to be fully prepared for.
+No matter the reason for your relocation to another country – emigrating, studying overseas, taking on a new job, retiring in the sun, or to be with friends and family – it can be a hugely rewarding experience, and one that you’ll want to be fully prepared for.